Admin368/Web68/README.md

 # Web68
-My Web Development Journey With HTML, CSS and JQUERY from beggining to intermediate following free lesson:
+Web Development Journey With HTML, CSS and JQUERY from beggining to intermediate following free lesson:
 "All in one HTML CSS and JQuery"